hayden-fr/ComfyUI-Model-Manager/README.md

 ### Download Tab

-- View multiple models associated to a url.
+- View multiple models associated with a url.
-- Select download directory.
+- Select a download directory.
-- Optionally download default or custom preview image.
+- Optionally also download a model preview image (a default image along side the model, from another url or locally uploaded).
 - Civitai and HuggingFace API token configurable in `server_settings.yaml`.

 ### Models Tab